miroculus/Miriam/README.md

 Credits
 --------
-Miriam is an open source project, supported by Miroculus.
-The team is led by Juho Terrijarvi
+Miriam is an open source project, supported by Miroculus in collaboration with Arduino (Sweden).
+The team is led by Juho Terrijarvi.

 Icon and image designed by Miroculus.